 Let’s look at everything that goes into a successful SEO campaign:

-- Competitive Analysis.
 This is one of the most important components when you’re doing work for a company who has pretty strong competition.
-By looking at your competitor’s websites you’ll get ideas for key terms, understand the strengths and weaknesses of their site, and be able to capitalize on the things they aren’t doing so well.

 Here are four of the most important free resources that you should read in depth as it relates to SEO basics.
 Seriously, go grab a beer or a coffee or whatever will keep you awake, and read these posts.
 If you don’t have time now, make sure you bookmark this and come back to it later:

-- Moz Beginners Guide to SEO: This free course covers a lot of the theory behind SEO and will help you to understand they hows and whys of the field.
+- Moz Beginners Guide to SEO: This free course covers a lot of the theory behind SEO and will help you to understand the hows and whys of the field.

 - WebConfs SEO Tutorial: This one expands into some of the individual SEO disciplines a lot more than the Moz guide, and is one of the best overviews that I’ve gone through.

 - Search Engine Land’s Guide To SEO: This is a multi-part series from Search Engine Land’s Guide.
-It’s 9 detailed blog posts about different aspects of SEO – don’t miss this one.
+Don’t miss it.

 - Source Wave – Be prepared to be sold things around every corner on this site, but frankly, his free SEO content is really solid.
 So it’s worth spending some time reading it and watching some of his videos.